razor-network/docs-v2/docs/delegation/delegate.md

 Razor network is a proof of stake network.
 In order to participate in the network as a delegator, you will need to "Delegate" your RAZORs.
 RAZOR is (`ERC20` token standard) the native token in Razor Network.

+In order to delegate, you will also need some RAZORs on Razor Schain.
+You can bridge RAZOR tokens from Ethereum to Razor Schain using [Razor Token Bridge](https://bridge.razorscan.io/).
+More info regarding RAZOR Token bridge can be found [here](docs/token-bridge/intro).
+To pay transaction fees on Razor Schain you will require sFUEL to pay for gas, you can get sFUEL from [Faucet](https://faucet.razorscan.io/).

 <!-- > Warning: Razor network is in alpha state and is deployed on Skale v2 Testnet.
 Please use Testnet tokens only. -->

 ## Metamask Setup {#metamask-setup}